-- Shorted: the USB channels are separate - Open: connects the first USB channel to the USB hub
+- Shorted: the USB channels are separate This is the default state for all uCOM boards with dual USB interfaces. - Open: connects the first USB channel to the USB hub This is the default state for all uCOM boards with only one USB interface, like the iMX8M Nano uCOM and iMX7ULP uCOM boards.

-Figure 19 illustrates there JP18 is located.
+Figure 17 illustrates there JP18 is located.

-Figure 19 - uCOM Carrier Board, USB Multiplexer
+Figure 17 - uCOM Carrier Board, USB Multiplexer